dylanljones/pyrekordbox/CONTRIBUTING.md

 ## Pre-commit Hooks

-We are using the [pre-commit framework] to automatically run  some checks and the [Black code formatter] at commit time.
+We are using the [pre-commit framework] to automatically run a linter and code formatter at commit time.
 This ensures that every commit fulfills the basic requirements to be mergeable and follows the coding style of the project.

 The pre-commit hooks can be installed via
 ````sh